Created by a Student, for Students

 Longitudinal datasets RANO criteria Treatment response Pre- vs post-treatment Volumetric tracking Clinical endpoints

-MONTH 12 February Q4
+WEEK 12 Q4

 Radiomics applications in neuro-oncological radiology.
 The frontier — extract quantitative features from medical images (shape, texture, intensity histograms) that go beyond what the human eye can see.
 Learn how radiomics pipelines extract hundreds of features from segmented tumors and how these features correlate with genetics, treatment outcomes, and prognosis.